Skip to content

 Authentication can be configured using the @useAuth decorator on a service namespace, sub-namespace, interface or operation.

-The @useAuth decorator takes as input the security to apply for all operations contained in the type.
-If another @useAuth was specified on a parent type the new one will override the value of the parent.
-See application hierarchy
+The @useAuth decorator takes as input the security scheme to apply for all operations contained in the type.
+If another @useAuth was specified on a parent type, the new one will override the value of the parent.
+See application hierarchy for more details.

 • A single security scheme (see options here).